Published: June 1, 2023 | Reading Time: 12 minutes

 Getting sceptical regarding the stability of any field is quite obvious, especially in the current scenario of mass layoffs and rapid integration of AI.

+Fortunately, the job outlook for Data Analysts is bright.
 Although some aspects of the work may be automated, substantial growth in Data Analytics jobs has been predicted.

-To begin with, the global data analytics market size is projected to grow from $7.03 billion in 2023 to $303.4 billion in 2030 at a CAGR of 27.6%.
+The global data analytics market size is projected to grow from $7.03 billion in 2023 to $303.4 billion in 2030 at a CAGR of 27.6%.

-For example, Data Analytics opens the door to Data Science, another credible career path with an excellent job outlook.
+Advancements in fields like AI and Machine Learning are opening up new avenues for data professionals.
+Data Analytics also opens the door to Data Science, another credible career path with an excellent job outlook.

 According to the India Brand Equity Foundation, the Data Analytics industry in India is expected to reach a market value of up to 9.87 lakh crore INR and create over 1 crore jobs by 2026.